lassalleloan/github-analytic-static/README.md

 1) Install and run docker
 2) Run bash script docker_run at the root of the repo's folder

-The client will still fetch data from [here](https://raw.githubusercontent.com/galahad1/githubAnalytic-agent/master/my-data-file.json "Data")
+The client will still fetch data from [here](https://raw.githubusercontent.com/lassalleloan/githubAnalytic-static/master/docs/data/ "Data")
+Each organization that is requested by the client generates a JSON file.

-If you want to change the source of the data, please update line 18 in the "generate.js" file.
+If you want to change the source of the data, please update line 43 in the "generate.js" file.
 Make sure to have the appropriate data format.

+#### Note
+We noticed that RawGit service was randomly refreshing the files already loaded.

+`
+According to the FAQ:
+Requests to cdn.rawgit.com are routed through MaxCDN's super fast content delivery network, and are cached permanently the first time they're loaded.
+This results in the best performance and reduces load on RawGit and on GitHub, but it means that reloading won't fetch new changes from GitHub.
+`

 ## Data Format

 The data of the client and fetching is formatted in a certain way.
 You can't change the format if you want the client to work "out of the box".

-Here is how the JSON file is structured :
+Here is how JSON files are structured :

 ```
 {